DuckbillGroup/onboarding/aws-cli/README.md

 Please make sure to communicate your chosen *Customer Name Slug* to us after the script completes successfully.

+## Deleting Resources

+After we've completed our engagement, you can delete our IAM role and policy resources from your AWS account:

+    $ make delete-cop

+or

+    $ make delete-cfa

 ## Developer Information

 We lint our shell scripts with `shellcheck`, which runs in CI on every PR.
 If you have `shellcheck` installed locally, you can run the linter: